ta4j/ta4j-wiki/Forecast-Indicators.md

 - `EWMAIndicator` is unstable for `source.getCountOfUnstableBars() + barCount - 1` bars.
 - `EwmaReturnForecastStateIndicator` is unstable until its EWMA mean and variance sources are stable.
 - `MonteCarloReturnProjectionIndicator` is unstable until both the state is stable and the configured return lookback is available.
+- `MonteCarloPriceForecastIndicator` is unstable until the return projection is stable and the decision-index price is positive and valid.
 - With the default one-bar log return and default `lookbackBarCount(252)`, the standard Monte Carlo return forecast first becomes eligible at index `252` when all returns are valid.

 Unstable values can also occur after warm-up when: